- Code POLS3040

 See Future Offerings

-This class explores the issues, eg: What are the legacies of colonial rule?
+This class explores the issues, ideas, and trends that shape the politics of sub-Saharan Africa, across almost 50 countries and a billion people.
+Unlike what often appears in the press, Africa is not all conflict, famine, and state collapse.
+This class offers an overview of both successful and unsuccessful cases of political and economic development in this region and seeks to answer a number of questions including: What are the legacies of colonial rule?
 Why do some African countries suffer political violence more frequently than other countries within Africa or without?
 Why has democracy been consolidated in certain African countries but regressed or collapsed in others?
 What accounts for the failures and successes of African countries’ economic development?
 How have international actors and events affected African politics and society?

 - describe the nature of, and different theories explaining, contemporary African politics;